-From Equation 9, it can be observed that this crosstalk mechanism has a high-pass nature; it can also be minimized by reducing the coupling capacitance of the input circuits and lowering the output impedance of the drivers.
+Equation 9 illustrates that this crosstalk mechanism has a high-pass nature; it can also be minimized by reducing the coupling capacitance of the input circuits and lowering the output impedance of the drivers.
 If the input is driven from a 75 Ω terminated cable, the input crosstalk can be reduced by buffering this signal with a low output impedance buffer.

 On the output side, the crosstalk can be reduced by driving a lighter load.
-Although the AD8175 is specified with excellent settling time when driving a properly terminated CAT5, the crosstalk is higher than the minimum obtainable due to the high output currents.
-These currents induce crosstalk via the mutual inductance of the output pins and bond wires of the AD8175.
+Although the AD8178 is specified with excellent settling time when driving a properly terminated Cat-5, the crosstalk is higher than the minimum obtainable due to the high output currents.
+These currents induce crosstalk via the mutual inductance of the output pins and the bond wires of the AD8178.